davetron5000/angular-rails-book/front.md

 * Creating a basic skeleton to validate Angular is setup and configured
 * A step-by-step walkthrough of a simple feature
 * A more brisk walkthrough of using TDD to implement a feature
-* A very fast runthrough of builing a few more features
+* A very fast runthrough of building a few more features

 The technologies we'll be using: